rust-embedded/book/src/c-tips/index.md

 ## Preprocessor

-In embedded C it is very common to use the preprocessor for a varity of purposes, such as:
+In embedded C it is very common to use the preprocessor for a variety of purposes, such as:

 * Compile-time selection of code blocks with `#ifdef`